Discover Liverpool with megabus

 Liverpool ONE is a shopaholic's paradise, so it’s surely no coincidence that you’ll find it on Paradise Street.
 This open-air shopping district in the heart of Liverpool’s city centre is home to over 160 stores, bars and restaurants, and just so happens to be where the megabus to Liverpool arrives.

-Browse the rails in John Lewis and Debenhams before refuelling at Wahaca or Jamie’s Italian.
+Browse the rails the department stores before refuelling at Wahaca.
 For independent stores, head to Bold Street, where you can pick up everything from retro fashion to vintage records.
 For bigger budgets, Metquarter shopping centre on Whitechapel is a haven for luxury brands and bling.

 Liverpool for free: our top 3

 You’ll find Tate Liverpool in a former warehouse in Albert Dock.
 With four floors dedicated to modern and contemporary art, it’s a visual feast.
 Previous exhibitions have featured works by Jackson Pollock and Andy Warhol, so expect art from the A-list.
 Afterwards, take a walk around the UNESCO-listed dock and soak up Liverpool’s industrial past.

 2. Rock out at Liverpool International Music Festival (LIMF)

 Liverpool’s musical roots run deep, so it’s no surprise it plays host to Europe’s biggest free music event in July.
 Once known as the Mathew Street Festival, LIMF attracts crowds in their thousands.
 If moshing isn’t your thing, the picturesque venue, Sefton Park, is worth a visit anyway.